userexperior-technologies/integration-guide/docs/ios.md

 ## Integration

+> **Note**:
-> **Note:** Perform testing only on Real devices.
+-  Perform testing only on Real devices.
+-  UserExperior supports os versions from iOS 8+!

-You can install the UserExperior iOS SDK through [CocoaPods](https://cocoapods.org/) (Install if you don't already have it) OR manually.
+- You can install the UserExperior iOS SDK through [CocoaPods](https://cocoapods.org/) (Install if you don't already have it) OR manually.

 ### Via Cocoapods